When to Self-Host Your LLM: Enterprise Security Guide

 - Regular security reviews of classification accuracy

 We've built this for financial services clients who need to keep customer data on-premise while still giving developers modern AI tools.
-It works, but it requires thoughtful design.
+It works, but it takes thoughtful design.

 What We're Seeing in Practice